juntao/arenztopia/content/people/_index.md

 title: 'People'
 intro_image: images/undraw_modern_professional_yt9h.svg
 intro_image_absolute: false
-intro_image_hide_on_mobile: false
+intro_image_hide_on_mobile: true
 ---

-# Meet The People of Arenztopia
+# The Arenztopian Community

-Politicians and business people
+This section explores the Arenztopian Community, who are the foundation for a modern Arenztopia.
+From shopowners to video game experts under the shadow of the king, these are among the first to discover and colonize a new Arenztopia.